Allyson-Robert/UHasselt-Lesvoorbereidingsformulier-LaTeX-template/README.md

 3. Automatic numbering of the `lesdoelen' according to their type
 4. Automatic referencing to the lesdoelen
 5. Add a way to differentiate between different 'lesdelen' in a 'lesfase'.
 They seem continuous at the moment but it would be helpful to differentiate them from one another in a clear way.
+6. Commands for each of: lesdoelen references, leerinhouden, werkvormen and, groeperingsvorm.